-insertPreSuperScriptAt A convenience method to insert a pre-superscript child at the position referenced by column index.
-If there is currently pre-superscript at this position, it is replaced by newElement.
+A convenience method to set the pre-superscript child at the position referenced by colIndex.
+If there is currently a pre-superscript at this position, it is replaced by newScript.

-colIndexColumn index of pre-superscript (where 0 represents the leftmost prescript column).newElementMathMLElement to be inserted.
+unsigned longcolIndexColumn index of pre-superscript (where 1 represents the leftmost prescript column).MathMLElementnewScriptMathMLElement representing the element that is to be set as the colIndexth pre-superscript child of this element.